 For best results complete monthly, especially if the board is regularly wet.

-If a board gets moist it can grow mould and bacteria.
+If a board gets moist (common in very humid climates) it can grow mould and bacteria.
 If this happens prepare a mix of 1 part bleach, 4 parts water.

 Spray the board, leave for 2-3 minutes and then wipe off with a paper towel.